etendosoftware/docs/docs/user-guide/etendo-copilot/setup.md

 - **File**: The file selected as app source
 - **Behaviour**: The way in which the assistant will use the file.
 It has three available options:
     - Add to the assistant as knowledge base: before using this option, it is necessary to synchronize the assistant with the [Sync OpenIA Assistant](#sync-open-ai-assistant-button).
 This behaviour is possible only with **Retrieval** checked.
-    - Append the file content to the prompt: In this case, Etendo fails if the file is too large and exceeds the token limit allowed by the assistant.
+    - Append the file content to the prompt: In this option, Etendo fails if the file is too large and exceeds the token limit allowed by the assistant.
 Then, this option is suitable for small files only.
 The file must be in text format.
-    - Add content to each question: In this case, the file must be in text format.
+    - Add content to each question: In this case, the same restrictions from the previous option apply.
 - **Type**: read-only field showing the type of file selected in the [Copilot File window](#copilot-file-window).
 - **Active**: checkbox to activate the app source.